MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 ## 8. Where to get microG GmsCore?

-If you patched your app with the `GmsCore support` patch, opening your app will redirect you automatically to the correct download page.
+If you need to install microG, then after opening the app you will be redirected to the correct [microG download page](https://morphe.software/microg).

 ## 9. How to update patched apps?